leangjia/blender_docs/trunk/blender_docs/manual/files/import_export/collada.rst

 ^^^^^^^^^^^^^^^^

 Deform Bones Only
    When this option is enabled, then the exporter strips all non-deforming bones from the exported armatures.
    This option is useful when your armatures contain control bones which are not actually part of the character skeleton.
-For example you can now export the Avastar rig with this option enabled.
-The resulting exported rig is compatible to Second Life.
+   For example you can export the Avastar rig with this option enabled.
+   The resulting exported rig is compatible with Second Life.
    But please note the restrictions further below.

 Export to SL/OpenSim
-   This option is very special.
-In fact some issues with bone orientation are calculated differently when this option is enabled.
-This is only relevant for rigged meshes.
+   When this option is enabled, some issues with bone orientation are calculated differently and is designed to be used to export to Second Life or OpenSim.
-   This option might be replaced by something more meaningful in the future (and will be still compatible to Second Life).

-   This option is only important when you want to export rigged meshes.
-   For static meshes it just does nothing at all.
+   This is only relevant for rigged meshes, for static meshes it just does nothing at all.

 Anim